Mkp-7/Insurance-Claims-Analysis/README.md

   - Claim likelihood across segments
   - Differences by fuel type and transmission
   - Patterns across car age and policyholder age
 ---

-## Notes
-- The dashboard  focuses on descriptive analytics.
-- The predictive model focuses on data processing and modeling.

----

 ## Tools Used